It is also known as Arthritis or Hip Osteoarthritis.

 - If you have a mild case of hip osteoarthritis, the doctor will send you rest.

 - Limit activities that may cause pain.

-- If you are an avid golfer, skier, runner or weightlifter your recovery may be difficult.
+- Your recovery may be difficult if you are an avid golfer, skier, runner, or weightlifter.

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) are one of the most common medications to treat hip osteoarthritis.
-However, they can have unwanted side effects in your heart, stomach, intestines and kidneys.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) are among the most common medications to treat hip osteoarthritis.
+However, they can have unwanted side effects on your heart, stomach, intestines, and kidneys.

 Within 24 hours after surgery, it is best to walk a few meters.
-Thanks to pain medication, this is not going to be so annoying, but it will require some effort on your part.
+Thanks to pain medication, this will not be so annoying, but it will require some effort on your part.